 Solid impact and outcome measures are often the deciding factor as to which nonprofit and government programs get funded and which ones get left behind.
-I’ve been teaching this for years and thought it was common knowledge throughout the social sector.
+I’ve been teaching organizations how to win grants and increase funding for years, and thought having data was common knowledge throughout the social sector.
 However, a conversation with my friend Christy Farnbauch of Strategic Links revealed this to be her main frustration as a grants writer and community engagement strategist.

 She is often asked to write grants for organizations and once she starts writing she discovers they have no data and information to prove their organization’s unique impact and value.
 What she had to say was so powerful, I asked her to share the following advice to help nonprofit and government organizations gather the information needed for award-winning grants.

 If your organization closed its doors tomorrow, who would know or care?
 What damage would be done to your community?
 Are you sure?

 Having clear answers for questions like these is critical to your organization’s relevance, value and ultimate survival.
 The questions above are intended to help you clearly articulate the value and impact of your work in the community.
 In my experience, I work with far too many organizations that are “faking it.”
 They deeply believe their work is known and valued in the community, but have no evidence or data to prove it.

 Most of my 25-year career in the nonprofit sector has involved writing and reviewing grant proposals, and I spent several years working for a funding agency.
 A majority of nonprofits rely on grant seeking and writing as part of their contributed revenue strategy.
 As a professional grant writer, I’ve always considered myself an excellent technical writer.
 However, in many cases, I write a lot of fiction.
 Why do I write fiction?
 The majority of my clients do not have data to support their assumptions and decision-making, or to demonstrate the value and impact of their programs and services.
 For example, many of the arts organizations I work with have no idea why people purchase tickets to their events.